2023 Most Popular Statistics Master's Degree Schools in the Southeast Region

 Full Statistics at University of North Carolina at Chapel Hill Report

-With a ranking of #10, George Mason University did quite well on this year’s most popular schools for statistics students working on their master’s degree.
-Located in the suburb of Fairfax, GMU is a public school with a fairly large student population.
+George Mason University landed the #10 spot in the 2023 rankings for the most popular master’s degree statistics programs.
+Located in the suburb of Fairfax, GMU is a public school with a very large student population.

 Women make up 25% of the stats majors at the school.